fugue-project/tutorials/tutorials/fugue_sql/index.md

 ## [6.
 Using Built-in Extensions](builtin.ipynb)

 Commonly used extensions are also provided as built-in extensions.
-These are also a good way to contribute to Fugue to enchance the FugueSQL experience.
+These are also a good way to contribute to Fugue to enhance the FugueSQL experience.

 ## 7. FugueSQL with Pandas